Wells N.E.R.R.wells national estuarine research reserve

 - Ward Feurt, U.S. Fish and Wildlife Service

-- Thomas Morrison, Maine Department of Conservation
+- Thomas Morrison, Maine Division of Parks and Public Lands

 - Laurie McGilvray, National Oceanic and Atmospheric Administration (ex officio)

 - Management Plan 2013-2018 (16 MB)

 - Management Plan 2013-2018 without appendices (3.5 MB)

 - Management Plan 2007-2012 (17 MB)

 - Financial Statements, Fiscal Year 2010 (569 kb)

 What is a National Estuarine Research Reserve?

 Protecting estuaries was a key motivation for the Coastal Zone Management Act of 1972, which outlined the National Estuarine Research Reserve System.
 This network of protected areas is a partnership between the National Oceanic and Atmospheric Administration (NOAA) and coastal states.